Frequently Asked Questions

 A. Tax offices are required to mail tax bills to the “address of record” maintained by the property’s county appraisal office.

-If you are the new owner of a property, or there is an ownership error including misspellings, or you need to change a mailing address, you must contact the Harris County Appraisal District.
+If you are the new owner of a property, or there is an ownership error including misspellings, or you need to change a mailing address, you must contact the Harris Central Appraisal District.

 If taxes are due, do not wait for an ownership change to pay.
 Taxes will need to be paid on time to avoid penalties and interest.
 Taxes are due on or before January 31st, if certified timely, regardless of the name on the bill.